 Application Addressing Over UDP:

-Why we need UDP protocol?
+Why do we need the UDP protocol?

 UDP provides a rapid delivery of datagrams to the destination.
-For example, if we use TCP then there may be a delay in a multimedia session that is not good for end-user experience, here UDP is a better choice.
+For example, if we use TCP, there may be a delay in a multimedia session that is not good for the end-user experience.
+Here, UDP is a better choice.